 Humio has the ability to pause ingestion of data into a repository when needed.
-This feature is found in Settings > Block Ingest.
-Reasons to consider blocking ingest include:
+This feature is found in Settings → Block Ingest.
+There are a few reasons to consider blocking ingest include:

 Clicking the unblock will re-enable ingest for that repository.
 When the duration of the block expires then ingest is re-enabled.
-The maximum duration allowed is 1 year.
+The maximum duration allowed is one year.